 By Lisa Richwine

-The AMC AMC.N and Cineworld CINE.L movie theater chains last week pushed back the reopening date for their U.S. theaters to at least mid-August from the end of July.
+The AMC AMC.N and Cineworld CINE.L movie theater chains on Thursday pushed back the reopening date for their U.S. theaters to at least mid-August from the end of July.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.